 Meet EPA Scientist Valerie Zartarian, Ph.D.

-Using Innovative Research to Help Protect Human Health
+Using Innovative Research to Help Protect Public Health

-Senior exposure scientist and research environmental engineer Valerie Zartarian, Ph.D. helps build computer models and other tools that advance our understanding of how people interact with chemicals.
+Senior exposure scientist and research environmental engineer Valerie Zartarian, Ph.D. helps build and apply computer models and analyze data, to advance our understanding of how people interact with chemicals.

-The work she does provides communities and decision makers with the information they need to make decisions that protect human health.
+The work she does provides EPA, states, and other decision makers with the information they need to make decisions that protect human health.

 How does your science matter?

-My colleagues and I have developed and applied a computer model, called SHEDS (that's short for: Stochastic Human Exposure and Dose Simulation model), that simulates how people contact chemicals in the environment from everyday activities: breathing, eating, touching surfaces, and putting their hands or other objects in their mouths.
-This human exposure modeling research supports the Agency's risk assessments and regulatory decisions regarding residential pesticides and other toxic substances.
+Several colleagues and I developed and applied a computer model, called SHEDS (that's short for: Stochastic Human Exposure and Dose Simulation model), that simulates how people contact chemicals in the environment from everyday activities: breathing, eating, touching surfaces, and putting their hands or other objects in their mouths.
+This human exposure modeling research has supported the Agency's risk assessments and regulatory decisions regarding residential pesticides, lead, and other toxic substances.

 If you could have dinner with any scientist, past or present, who would it be and what would you like to ask them about?

 There are so many to choose from!
 I'll go with Maria Mitchell, who became world famous for discovering a new comet, because she was truly a pioneer: first female U.S. astronomer, first woman elected to the American Academy of Arts & Science, and then to the American Association for the Advancement of Science, first professor at Vassar College, first internationally recognized female scientist.